nba-emu/NanoBoyAdvance/README.md

 ./NanoboyAdvance-SDL path_to_your_rom.gba
 ```

+## Limitations
+- currently there is no decent GUI or configuration system.
+- no link-cable or RTC support yet.
+- some of the code is not endian-safe.

-# Acknowledgement
+## Acknowledgement

 - GBATEK by Martin Korth: a great piece of documentation that made this emulator possible.
+- mGBA by endrift: great test suite, also referenced its code for a few details.
-- VisualBoyAdvance by Forgotten: inspiring me to pursue emulator programming.
+- VisualBoyAdvance by Forgotten: inspired me to pursue emulator programming.